 During migration, xMatters services will be unavailable for a period of time.
-The process is similar to our existing datacenter failover so customers can expect a similar duration for the operation. xMatters is currently testing and refining the migration process and more detailed information will be available based on our testing.
+Because the process is similar to our existing data center failover, customers can expect a similar duration for the operation. xMatters is currently testing and refining the migration process and more detailed information will be available based on our testing.

 Non-production environments will be migrated in advance of production migrations.
 The non-production migrations will allow for customers to perform any testing or validation required in advance of the production migration.

 For more information about the specific process and communications, see the maintenance notice here.